SeanChen9828/JustIT_Bootcamp_Porfolio/Workbook/wkb1_week1/README.md

 📌 *This week laid the groundwork for practical data analytics, combining technical skills with business communication and compliance understanding.*

 ---

-### 📥 Add Your Own Screenshots

-If you're hosting images locally:
-1. Create a folder named `/images` in your repo.
-2. Add your screenshots with names like `week1_retail_excel.png`, etc.
-3. Replace image URLs above with your actual file paths.

-Or, upload to a platform like Imgur or GitHub Issues and use direct image links.